Losant/losant-docs/docs/experiences/walkthrough/views/user-registration.md

 ## Create the Views

 Now that the routes are configured, it's time to create the views that will power this new functionality.
-Click "Views" in the left column to return to your Experience Views list.
+In the experience menu, click the "Views" menu item, then click the "Add" button at the top right of the "Pages" list.

 ![Add Page](/images/experiences/walkthrough/views/user-registration/add-page.png "Add Page")